Please ensure Javascript is enabled for purposes of website accessibility

 Other terms that could suggest that the product is a prohibited product in South Australia include: ‘oxo-biodegradable, ‘degradable’ and ‘fragmentable’ – plus many other terms.

-Further information may be required to determine that these products are prohibited in SA.
+Further information may be required to determine if these products are prohibited in SA.

-4. If you are still unsure whether the product is an oxo-degradable plastic product, CONTACT US for further guidance.
+4. If you are still unsure whether the product is an oxo-degradable plastic product, please contact us for further guidance.

 • How is oxo-degradable plastic defined in the legislation?